tempotec/AutoPLM/replit.md

 4. **NEW**: System extracts images from the PDF using PyPDF2
 5. **NEW**: GPT-4o Vision analyzes images and generates detailed technical description of the garment
 6. System builds specialized prompt combining visual description + extracted measurements
-7. DALL-E 3 generates professional flat sketch (1792x1024, HD quality, line art style) based on actual reference images
+7. GPT-Image-1 generates professional flat sketch (1024x1024, high quality, line art style) based on actual reference images
 8. Generated image URL is stored and displayed in specification view
 9. Users can regenerate or download technical drawings as needed